Thomas James Perkins

-Thomas James Perkins was intendant Mayor of Tallahassee, Florida, and a partner in a cotton trading business.
+Thomas James Perkins (May 3, 1817 – August 6, 1896) was a lawyer, railroad employee, intendant Mayor of Tallahassee, Florida, and a partner in a cotton trading business.

+He was born to John Day Perkins and Elizabeth Bradshaw Perkins in Queen Anne's County, Maryland.
 He settled in Tallahassee in 1837, years before statehood, and worked for a railroad company.
 The Florida Archives have a portrait of him and his wife Amelia Mather Keowin Perkins.
 They had ten children.